 Bounce on over to an article here on the site that has photos and a video.
 The article shows you how to do format your SanDisk Extreme Portable.

-Will explain your choices and why.
+The article will explain your choices and why.

 Files Already On Your SanDisk Extreme Portable SSD